-Allegations against Staff, Volunteer or Contractor & Head/Proprietor
+Allegations against Staff, Volunteer or Contractor & Head/proprietor

-Any member of staff, proprietor, volunteer, contractor or person on a work experience placement who receives an allegation made against another member of staff (including DSL), volunteer, contractor or person on a work experience placement must report this directly to the Head of School/proprietor.
-One of the proprietors will take his place in case of his absence.
-Any allegation against the Head/proprietor must be reported directly to the local authority (OPD) or police.
+Any member of staff, proprietor, volunteer, contractor or person on a work experience placement who receives an allegation made against another member of staff (including DSL), volunteer, contractor or person on a work experience placement must report this directly to the Head of School.
+The proprietors will take her place in case of her absence.
+Any allegation against the Head of School or proprietor must be reported directly to the local authority (OPD) or police.